Police issue description of Brooklyn shooting suspect

 “The incident is still unfolding”, said John Miller, NYPD deputy commissioner for intelligence and counterterrorism.

-Governor Kathy Hochul warned New Yorkers the shooter was “still on the loose”.
+Investigators do not have an identity on the suspect or know his whereabouts, with Governor Kathy Hochul warning New Yorkers the shooter was “still on the loose”.

 “This person is dangerous”, she said.

-NYPD commissioner Keechant Sewell said the attack was “not being investigated as an act of terrorism” before later saying she was “not ruling out anything out” when pressed by reporters.
+NYPD commissioner Keechant Sewell said the attack was “not being investigated as an act of terrorism” before later saying she was “not ruling anything out” when pressed by reporters.

 “We do not know the motive,” she said.